|

 later to breed for.
 This is a French imported dog, so our decision

 was to stick to the French original old world style of Dog.
 Have we seen registered black great pyrs?
 Yes!
 With Pedigrees?
 YES!
-Our lines we have been working with for the past 15 years.
-We have looked for and bred for the black.
+Have we also been told of those who hide and destroy the offspring of such dogs?
+Sadly, yes to that also.
+There are those that say, "IF IT IS there, we would have seen it!"
+No, not with the stigma attached to it, the hate that the black and white dogs bring out in people; people see that, and withdraw in fear; hiding what they have.
+This is not the first animal this has happened with, nor will it be the last.
+Different, scares people, and they react emotionally, in anger and fear....it can be emotional to deal with, but we made the decision not to hide them, so until people open their minds and eyes, and stop the judgmental demeanors, we will be here for those who wish to share but are too afraid to openly.
+Our lines we have been working with for the past decades years.
+We have bred the black in ADDITION to the white, brown badger and wolf greys; we do not hide what they are.
+First and foremost is working ability, structure, soundness, longevity, but we have been blessed to have the color also.
+We don't hide it, or pretend to be ashamed of it.
 If you wish to see pictures of a few different styles of the pyr, type in Pyrenean Mountain Dog in an image search engine.
 You will see from the very refined head to the “American” blocky head.
-America calls them Great Pyrenees, but in other countries they are still referred to as Pyrenean Mountain Dogs or Montagne des Pyrénées which is Great Pyrenese in French, and do a search and translate the page.
+America calls them Great Pyrenees, but in other countries they are still referred to as Pyrenean Mountain Dogs or Montagne des Pyrénées which is Great Pyrenees in French, do a search and translate the page on search engines around the world.
 On just a simple search we found sites where they are showing off their Pyrs; their Patous, Grand pyrénéens, Pyrenean Mountain Dogs that are from white to Badger, or blaireau, or apricot to, yes even the black and white.
-Do research on the LGD breeds, you will find the breeds were created in a strain of mountains and valleys, that were traveled by Nomads and Gypsies.
-On one side they created the Pyrenean Mountain Dog on the other the the Pyrenean mastiff and so forth across Europe as people and tribes traveled.
-Some of the breeds they enhanced the black coloration, some it was bred down.
+A compilation of Postcards from the early 1900's can be found here on You tube.
+Watch to see just some of the beautiful color and style of the true Great Pyrenees of old.
+Or, look here for just 5 old pictures of Great Pyrenees with the stunning color. *(click on any picture to enlarge it) If you do honest research on the LGD breeds, you will find the breeds were created in a strain of mountains and valleys, that were traveled by Nomads and Gypsies.
+As they traveled, many locals bred their dogs to the dogs of the nomads, and most LGD breeds have a common ancestry from these dogs; but, depending on what area across the continent, what they needed the LGD breed to do, what kind of predator they had, the typical 4 legged predator or 2 legged predator, the wolf or bear, the coyote or bird of prey; or man.
+They would breed for those characteristics, for the climate, for even the color or size preference.
+With the development of the LGD; as the breed was developing, look to the area that the Great Pyrenees came from.
+The Great Pyrenees mountains, between France, and Spain.
+On one side they created the Pyrenean Mountain Dog on the other the the Pyrenean mastiff; similar ancestry to the dogs, the only thing separating the people that developed the Great Pyrenees or Pyrenean Montanan Dog and the Pyrenean Mastiff, the crest of a mountain range that the nomads passed over.
+It also makes you wonder, if that crest kept the shepherds of the area from trading bloodlines.
+That is just a pause for thought.
 These are the lines the Pyrenean Mountain Dog comes from, to say that black is in no way shape or form part of the breed, takes all it’s history out of the equation.
 Look at the just the Landseer, the Pyrenean mastiff, or find other breeds who came form the same region as the Great Pyrenees.
 You will see the color is there in the LGD lines from those regions; so it is not out of thought that it IS truly part of the Pyrenean Mountain Dog.
-Selective breeding can enhance the black and white, as selective breeding brought out the white.
-Our pyrs and I thank you for the interest in them.
-The Black and White Great Pyrenees is a site to behold and we are privileged to have it as part of my breeding program.
-Thank you for stopping by - please e-mail info@bar6diamondranch.com or call us at (785) 497-2891 for any questions.
-We welcome all inquiries
+Selective breeding can enhance the black and white, as selective breeding has sought to breed out the black and white.
+We

 |